 To solve the above problems of efficiency and inference, we can step into the world of correlated random effects models.
 In these models, we again assume that our omitted variables that correlate with our predictor of interest vary at the study unit - in this case site - level.
 In these hierarchical models, we include a random effect of site but we also include a term that soaks up the variability from our omitted variables that is correlated with our predictor of interest.
 This approach is useful as it allows us to derive causally valid inference about our driver, study the effects of gradients between sites that are correlated with our driver of interest, and learn about the variation between sites that is not correlated with our driver of interest.

-The foundation of these approaches is group means.
-For every cluster - site, year, region, etc. - researchers calculate a group mean to include as a predictor in the model.
+The foundation of these approaches is leveraging group means.
+For every cluster – e.g., site, year, region - researchers calculate a group mean to include as a predictor in the model.
 This hierarchical predictor now acts to control for omitted variables that vary between sites and correlate with our driver of interest.
 The coefficient for our predictor of interest is now estimated while controlling for cluster-level correlated drivers.
-Consider the following model, first proposed by Mundlak (1978):
+Consider the following model, first proposed by Mundlak (1978) and further developed by Woolridge (REF).

 $$y_{ij} = \beta_0 + \beta_1 x_{ij} + \beta_2 \bar{x_{i}} + \delta_i + \epsilon_{ij} \\